JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 lmodel = Learn(Ωs, model, feats => label)
 ```

-When we define our geostatistical learning model using the `Learn` transform, it is automatically trained.
+When we define our geostatistical learning model using the `Learn` transform, it is automatically fitted.

 GeoStats.jl uses the [StatsLeanModels.jl](https://github.com/JuliaML/StatsLearnModels.jl) package
 to fit models created by the Julia Language Community, including all models wrapped by the